-If your own dog bit, scratched or wounded someone,:
+If your own dog, cat, ferret, or other animal bit, scratched or wounded someone:

 - Apply first aid to the bite wound and seek medical treatment if needed.

-- Call your veterinarian to check your dog's vaccination records.
-Tell your veterinarian about your dog's aggressive action.
-The veterinarian can examine your dog to make sure he is healthy and advise you on training courses and approaches that may prevent more bites.
+- Call your veterinarian to check your animal's vaccination records.
+Tell your veterinarian about your animal's behavior.
+The veterinarian can examine your animal to make sure he is healthy and advise you on training courses and approaches that may prevent more bites.

-If a stray or someone else's pet bit you and you don't know who owns the dog:
+If a stray or someone else's pet bit you and you don't know who owns the animal:

-- Contact local animal control or law enforcement and tell them everything you can about the dog: the owner's name, if you know it; the color and size of the dog; where you encountered the dog; and if, where, and when you've seen it before.
-These details may help authorities locate the dog and find out if it has been vaccinated for rabies.
+- Contact local animal control or law enforcement and tell them everything you can about the animal: the owner's name, if you know it; the color and size of the animal; where you encountered the animal; and if, where, and when you've seen it before.
+These details may help authorities locate the animal and find out if it has been vaccinated for rabies.